TomFlanders/elog/README.md

 ## Installation
 1. Download files to WordPressRoot/wp-content/plugins/elog.
 2. Activate plugin through admin screen.
-3. Add the [elog] shortcode where you want to display the info.
+3. Click on the elog link in the admin menu.

+*note* This plugin requires read access to the error_log files

 ## License
 GNU GENERAL PUBLIC LICENSE Version 3